bmckimmy/python-challenge-1/README.md

 # python-challenge-1
 Module 2 Challenge
-Designing an ordering system of a fruit paradise restaurant menu
+Designing an interactive ordering system from a food truck menu